furious4ngel/etch-a-sketch/README.md

 ## What I learned
 ### HTML
-I only used ID's for elements to be changed with JavaScript.
-All elements that were to be styled had a class.
+I only used ID attributes for elements to be changed with JavaScript.
+All elements that were to be styled had a class attribute.

 ### CSS
 I styled focusable elements to make sure that their style was apparent for disabled users.
 I also used linear gradients for a specific button element.